Brihadaranyaka Upanishad: Brahman and Atman

-Another term found in the Bṛhadāraṇyaka is Brahman, and this is closely associated with the term atman.
-According to the Bṛhadāraṇyaka, "in the beginning this world was only brahman, only one."
+Another term found in the Brihadaranyaka is Brahman, and this is closely associated with the term atman.
+According to the Brihadaranyaka, "in the beginning this world was only brahman, only one."
 Then Brahman, which was "not fully developed", created the "ruling power" among the gods and then it also created all the castes (brahmin, ksatriya, vaisya and shudra) as well Dharma.

-According to the Bṛhadāraṇyaka there are "two visible appearances (rupa) of brahman":
+According to the Brihadaranyaka there are "two visible appearances (rupa) of brahman":